hurricane-response/florence-api/API_ENDPOINT_SPECIFICATION.md

 ### Common Filtering

 Filters can be applied with URL Parameters.
-Available filter options are provider per endpoint.
+Available filter options are provided per endpoint.

 ### Shelters Endpoint